CEIT-SSC/em_frontend/apps/game_craft/api/README.md

 # GameCraft API Service

-A robust, type-safe API service for the GameCraft application with automatic token management, request/response interceptors, and error handling.
+A robust, type-safe API service for the GameCraft application with comprehensive authentication, automatic token management, request/response interceptors, and error handling.

 ## Structure